cap-js/docs/java/outbox.md

 ### Reading Dead Entries

-Filtering the dead entries is done by adding by adding an appropriate `where`-clause to `READ`-queries on the outbox message entries which reached maximum number of retries.
+Filtering the dead entries is done by adding an appropriate `where`-clause to all `READ`-queries which covers all outbox message entries with maximum number of retries.
 The following code provides an example handler implementation defining this behaviour for the `DeadLetterQueueService`:

 ```java
 @Component